etw10/Matlab-Tutorial-Database/README.md

 brew install git
 ```

-Then pull desired repository to you working place:
+Then pull desired repository to your working place (Make sure to be in the intended directory):
 ```
 git clone https://github.com/etw10/Matlab-Tutorial-Database
 ```